pankajkr62/FetchRewards/README.md

 You can either use PostMan or cURL to make API calls to the web application.
 Under "credit/src/main/resources', I have given 'fetchrewards.postman_collection.json' file for directly import API calls in PostMan.
 For cURL, I have given terminal commands in 'curl_commands.txt' for API calls.
-Please note that I have formed these API calls as per the coding exercise document.
+Please note that I have formed these API calls as per examples in the coding exercise document.

 #### cURL ( Easier )
 1. After starting application, open a new terminal.